Nonsimple closed geodesics with given intersection number on hyperbolic surfaces: Introduction

 In \cite[Theorem 1.1]{Y2800} Shen-Wang improved the lower bound of $M_k$, that $M_k$ has explicit growth rate $2\log{k}$, and for a closed geodesic of length $L$, the self intersection number is no more than $9L^2e^{\frac{L}{2}}$.
 The exact value for $M_k$ for sufficiently large $k$ is computed in \cite[Theorem 1.1]{Y2801}:

 \begin{thm} Conjecture 1.1 holds when $k>10^{13350}$. \end{thm}

 In \cite{Y2801}, the authors first noticed that when the length of a $k$-geodesic is smallest, it must lies on a cusped hyperbolic surface.
-And by direct use of main result of \cite{Y2805} to finish the proof.
+And following the main result of \cite{Y2805} to finish the proof.

-In the present paper we give a different proof and a better result: \begin{thm} Conjecture 1.1 holds when $k>1750$. \end{thm} We first give a thick-thin decomposition of the surface, and similar as \cite[Lemma 2.5]{Y2805} we have a precise calculation of self-intersection number in the thin part.
-Since the injective radius on the thick part is bounded below, we can calculate the self-intersection in the thick part.
+In the present paper we give a different proof and a better result: \begin{thm} Conjecture 1.1 holds when $k>1750$. \end{thm} We begin by applying the thick-thin decomposition to the surface (Section~\ref{section2}).
+The uniform lower bound on the injectivity radius in the thick part enables precise control of self-intersection numbers, which we develop in Section~\ref{section3}.
+To analyze the thin parts, we adapt the methodology of \cite[Lemma 2.5]{Y2805}, yielding an exact count of self-intersections (Section~\ref{section4}).
+Combining these results, we conclude the proof in Section~\ref{section5}.

-We give a quite better result since $1750<<10^{13350}$.
-On the other hand, our result give a possibility of proving Conjecture 1.1 for all $k \leqslant1750$ using computer programming, and prove $I(k,X)=k$ for all $k\geqslant1$ on a thrice-punctured sphere.
+Our results represent a significant improvement, as the bound $1750$ is substantially smaller than the previous estimate of $10^{13350}$.
+Moreover, this work opens two new possibilities: first, computer-assisted verification of Conjecture 1.1 becomes feasible for all $k \leq 1750$; second, it suggests a potential pathway to prove that $I(k,X) = k$ holds for all $k \geq 1$ on the thrice-punctured sphere.

 Theorem \ref{thm:main} can be generalized to general orientable finite-type hyperbolic surfaces, possibly with geodesic boundaries, since they can be doubled to get a surface as in Theorem \ref{thm:main}.